Lise Byskov Herslund

 I am an Associate Professor in the section for Landscape Architecture and Planning at the Institute of Geoscience and Natural resource Management.
 I have both my masters and PhD in human geography and works broadly with urban and regional development in Denmark , Europe and developing countries.
 My perspective is often on capacities for collective action and community-led development and change as well as an everyday life perspective with a focus on people's daily lives and living conditions.

-Also I am currently working on a Danida funded project 'Water Resilient Cities in Africa ' which explores the possibilities of using the landscape to make cities in Africa more resilient to floods and droughts. http://ign.ku.dk/english/research/landscape-architecture-planning/landscape-technology/water-green-africa/.
+Recently I have worked on a Danida funded project 'Water Resilient Cities in Africa ' which explores the possibilities of using the landscape to make cities in Africa more resilient to floods and droughts. https://ign.ku.dk/english/research/landscape-architecture-planning/landscape-technology/water-green-africa/.

 In addition, I work with small towns (service towns) in Denmark and the challenges they face as a result of the regional development in general.
 My focus is mainly on their changing lifeforms and the social organization in the service towns.